jblotus/explosivewebsprogramming/source/_posts/2011-06-09-building-your-first-node-js-app-part-3-view-controller-pattern-w-mustache.md

 <p>
   module.exports = new controller();</pre>
   I modified the <strong>view()</strong> action inside the controller to take a user name (<em>string</em>) and a callback function (from the dispatcher).
-If no callback is supplied we just make a empty function so we don&#8217;t throw an error by calling a non existent function.
+If no callback is supplied we just make a empty function so we don't throw an error by calling a non existent function.
 The <em>data </em>object is populate with some properties which are then handed off to the view object.
 Since the view module has been included using <strong>require()</strong>, we call the <strong>view.renderView() </strong>method with the action name &#8216;<em>view</em>&#8216; (sorry bad name to start off with), the data for the view, and finally a callback function telling <strong>renderView()</strong> what to do once it has finished it business.
 This callback supplied to <strong>renderView() </strong>is simply the execution of the callback we supplied our controller with.
 That callback is going to come in from the dispatcher.
 In fact it would be a good idea to do that now.
 </p>